sajayprakash/hugo-spk/exampleSite/content/posts/2018-08-30-markdown-guide.md

 > They can span multiple paragraphs,
 > if you like.

 Use 3 dashes for an em-dash.
-Use 2 dashes for ranges (ex., "it's all in chapters 12--14").
+Use 2 dashes for ranges (ex., "its all in chapters 12--14").
 Three dots ... will be converted to an ellipsis.
 Unicode is supported. ☺